jlopker/project-0/README.md

 #Existing Features
 ・Two player game
-・Player One using 'A' key, Player Two using 'L' key to move foward ・Alerts the winner of the game
+・Player One using 'A' key, Player Two using 'L' key to move forward ・Alerts the winner of the game
 ・Reset game